prof-rossetti/internet-technologies/notes/javascript/datatypes/booleans.md

 false
 ````

+They are the opposite of each other.

 ## Operations

-The most relevant boolean operator is the equality operator (`==`), which compares the value on the left to the value on the right, essentially asking the question "Is this equal to that?":
+To exemplify the concept of universal truth, we can use the double equals operator (`==`) to check if these two values are equal to each other.
+This operator compares the value on the left to the value on the right, essentially asking the question "Is this equal to that?":

 ```` js
 true == true //> true